Ergodic theory of Random Anosov systems mixing on fibers: Introduction

+For non-uniformly hyperbolic systems, one needs to look at the return map on Pesin blocks (as being done in \cite{K}).
+If there is a globally returning time, the projection of such Pesin blocks to $\O$ should be a $\mb P$-full-measure-set.
+This is not satisfied even in the setting of \cite{GK} in which hyperbolicity depends on the sample ``$\o$".
+Such observation reveals that for non-uniform hyperbolic system, accurate information about ``shapes" of the Pesin blocks is required, which makes the situation much more complicated than autonomous case.
+Second, even dealing with systems which is Anosov on fibers, constructing a global return is not trivial, since one needs infinite many (usually uncountable many) orbits return at a same time.
+Our immediate feeling is that for non-uniformly hyperbolic systems on fibers, one may need a new approach.

 Finally, we mention some existing results which are closely relevant to the results derived in this paper, which may shed a light on further research directions, for example, chaotic behavior of Anosov flows driven by quasi-periodic noises.
 Of course, this is far from being a complete picture.
 In \cite{G95}, Gundlach studied the random homoclinic points for smooth invertible random dynamical systems, and derived a random version of {\em Birkhoff-Smale Theorem}.
 This result is applicable to systems which are provided by small random perturbations of systems with homoclinic points.
 In the recent papers \cite{LW1} and \cite{LW2}, Lu and Wang studied the chaos behavior of a type of differential equations driven by a nonautononous force deduced from stochastic processes which are the truncated and classical Brownian motions in \cite{LW1} and in \cite{LW2} respectively.
 The authors extended the concept of topological horseshoe and showed that such structure (thus chaotic behavior) exists almost surely.
 Moreover, they further applied the results to randomly forced Duffing equations and pendulum equations.
-One interesting observation is that unlike the systems driven by a periodic or almost periodic forcing, the transversal intersections of the stable and unstable manifolds are neither necessary nor sufficient for chaotic dynamics to exist.
+There are also many works on the existence of random periodic solutions for stochastic differential equations, see \cite{ZhZh}